-You may deduct only the part of these expenses that exceeds 2% of the amount on Form 1040, line 35.
+You can deduct only the part of these expenses that exceeds 2% of the amount on Form 1040, line 37.

 Pub.
-529 discusses the types of expenses that may and may not be deducted.
+529 discusses the types of expenses that can and cannot be deducted.

-Examples of Expenses You May Not Deduct
+Examples of Expenses You Cannot Deduct

 - Political contributions.

 - Personal legal expenses.

 - Lost or misplaced cash or property.

 - Expenses for meals during regular or extra work hours.

 - The cost of entertaining friends.

 - Commuting expenses.
 See Pub.
 529 for the definition of commuting.

 - Travel expenses for employment away from home if that period of employment exceeds 1 year.
 See Pub.
-529 for an exception for certain Federal employees.
+529 for an exception for certain federal employees.

 - Travel as a form of education.

 - Expenses of attending a seminar, convention, or similar meeting unless it is related to your employment.

 - Club dues.
 See Pub.
 529 for exceptions.

 - Expenses of adopting a child.
 But you may be able to take a credit for adoption expenses.
 See Form 8839 for details.

 - Fines and penalties.

 - Expenses of producing tax-exempt income.